Updated: December 5, 2020 10:04:53 am

 Another crucial aspect of the supply chain is monitoring of the vaccine all through its transit until it is dosed.
 GS1 India, a standards organisation set up by the Ministry of Commerce, said tracking each of the vaccines as it moves across the supply chain is important as patient safety is the key driver for adopting these standards.

-So far, GS1 is working with Serum institute of India, Bharat Biotech, Dr. Reddy’s laboratories and Zydus Cadila for vaccine traceability.
+So far, GS1 has reached out to Serum institute of India, Bharat Biotech, Dr. Reddy’s laboratories and Zydus Cadila for vaccine traceability.
 “At the manufacturing point itself, there needs to be an IT-enabled mechanism.
 Besides, unique global product identifier (GTIN), date of expiry, batch number needs to be captured at the secondary packaging level and unique carton code (serial shipping container code) at the tertiary packaging level,” GS1 India COO, S Swaminathan, told indianexpress.com

 “There are several temperature data logger/IOT devices that can be used to monitor temperature at storage and at time of transportation.
 This information can be linked to shipment details (unique carton code) for effective monitoring,” Swaminathan said, adding that GS1 had already apprised the country’s drug regulator on the measures required.